joemcmahon/obliquebot/README.md

 ![Help](https://raw.githubusercontent.com/joemcmahon/obliquebot/master/_layouts/help.png)

 This bot has been converted to run at Heroku in a hobby dyno.
-It uses the [Slapp][https://www.npmjs.com/package/slapp] library, and takes advantage of the [Slack Events API][slack-events-api].
+It uses the [Slapp](https://www.npmjs.com/package/slapp) library, and takes advantage of the [Slack Events API](slack-events-api).

 # I just want obliquebot in my Slack